Ferrari, Lamborghini, Pagani, De Tomaso, Bugatti are some of the most known Car Brands that made Modena famous all around the world.

 Maranello: the Ferrari headquarters

-The Museum was conceived as a sensorial experience, in which, in addition to admiring the extraordinary cars that are part of the brand’s history, you can listen to the sounds of the various Ferrari engines, make a real Formula 1 pit-stop, and drive a Ferrari racing through a driving simulator, very similar to those where pro pilots are trained.
+The Museum was conceived as a sensorial experience, in which, in addition to admiring the extraordinary cars that are part of the brand’s history, you can listen to the sounds of the various Ferrari engines, make a real Formula 1 pit-stop, and drive a Ferrari Racing thanks to a driving simulator, very similar to those where pro pilots are trained.

-We also recommend to all the fans to ask the many car rentals that are located around the museum which, with low fares, offer the possibility of driving a real Ferrari through the winding roads around Maranello, the same in which cars and prototypes are tested.
+We also recommend to all the fans to visit the many car rentals that are located around the museum which, with low fares, offer the possibility of driving a real Ferrari through the winding roads around Maranello, the same in which cars and prototypes are tested.

 The Panini Collection: the real history of Maserati